productboardlabs/openapi-request-validator/swagger-request-validator-core/README.md

 In a schema that uses composition via `allOf`, however, this can lead to the above errors.

+This problem will also occur in any schema that uses `discriminator`, as that by necessity uses the `allOf` keyword.

 To fix the problem you will need to opt-out of the additionalProperties validation by setting the level of `validation.schema.additionalProperties` to `IGNORE` (see above for how to set this).